JsyEric/network/Assignment2/README.md

 $ zip -9r router-JHED.zip Makefile README.md rtable auth_key *.h *.c
 ```
 Replace JHED with your JHED ID.
 Submit the zip file to Gradescope.

+Your Submission will be graded immediately after the submission deadline.
+Late submissions will be graded after the late submission deadline.